rjeprasad/RappleProgressHUD/README.md

 In above dictionary we can send 'RappleIndicatorStyleKey' with two styles (see the demo for more details)

 - `RappleStyleApple`                Default Apple ActivityIndicator
 - `RappleStyleCircle`               Custom Circular ActivityIndicator
+- `RappleStyleText`                 Custom Texual ActivityIndicator (e.g. Loading.. | Loading....)

 RappleActivityIndicatorView has two pre-defines attribute sets for ease of use